marq24/emacberry.com/_docs/3000-sensors.md

 The implementation base 1:1 on the Protocol specifications (either ANT+ or BluetoothLowEnergy/Bluetooth) - so if your sensor is supporting the standard implementation of the protocol, it should work 🤞 (I'll keep my fingers crossed).

+Once you paired a Sensor with GPSLogger, the app will always (try to) connect the sensor during the startup.
+So it's **_pair once - use forever_**.
+Of course, you can remove previously paired sensors vie the application settings.
+You have also the possibility to select from the list of paired sensors which you actually want to use (this specially applies to multi profiles).

+You can make use of the audio announcement feature in order to get feedback about the connection state of each of your sensors.
+Additionally, you can enable the display of connection status information via the Application Settings.

 # <i class="fa-brands fa-bluetooth"></i> BluetoothLowEnergy / Bluetooth

 In the year 2022 we mainly talk about Bluetooth**LowEnergy** (als known as BluetoothLE, BTLE or just BLE) Sensors.
 The